 We can end homelessness.
 The attached paper, 'Ending homelessness in Melbourne's west' provides some strategies, identified by the Western Homelessness Network.

 The West has historically been one of the most affordable areas of Melbourne.
 This is no longer the case.
-Private rental vacancy rates are low in Melbourne (1.7% in April 2022) and rents are high.
-In March 2022 there were no private rental properties available in the West that were affordable for someone on Jobseeker.
+Private rental vacancy rates are low in Melbourne (1% in July 2023) and rents are high.
+In March 2023 there were no private rental properties available in the West that were affordable for someone on Jobseeker, Newstart or for a single parent or couple with 1-2 children in receipt of Centrelink income.

 Census 2016 identified that the numbers of people living in severe overcrowding in the West has increased by 79%.
 Severe overcrowding is defined by the ABS as people living in housing that is four or more bedrooms short (even allowing for gender).
 These people are likely to become the next wave of people presenting to the homelessness service system – a system that is already beyond overwhelmed.